Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Conclusions

-Three synthetic case studies involving a Euler-Bernoulli beam, a damped oscillator, and a population of bridges were investigated.
+Three synthetic case studies involving a beam, an oscillator, and a population of bridges were investigated.
 In these cases, a nominal model representing the partially known physics was available or built from a simulator.
-For each case, noisy observations of the structural response and information on domain (the environmental and operational conditions that a system is exposed to, as well as other parameters that may not be directly specified in the model of the known physics) and class (the characteristics of a structure related to the existence and extent of damage and degradation) are assumed available.
+For each case, noisy observations of the structural response and information on domain (the environmental and operational conditions that a system is exposed to) and class (the characteristics of a structure related to the existence and extent of damage and degradation) are assumed available.
 It was shown that the proposed architecture promotes the learning of disentangled representations, and mitigates the issues that occur when including physics-based components in standard VAE.
 Furthermore, it was shown that the proposed approach is able to: (i) Preferentially utilize the known physics, resulting in an interpretable and physically meaningful posterior distribution over physics-grounded latent variables, (ii) Accurately reconstruct the structural response in the presence of domain and class influences that are not described by the known physics, and (iii) Predict the class variables associated with a structure under previously unseen conditions using noisy measurements of the structural response.

 Although the results of the case studies do not indicate improvement in the prediction of class variables, compared to commonly used data-driven approaches, it is likely that the invariance of the learned domain and class representations with respect to unknown confounding influences can be advantageous for certain problems.
 Future work will aim to investigate this, as well as the performance of the approach in more complex tasks and in real-world problems.
 Other possible avenues for future work include the extension of the approach to the semi-supervised setting, the application to dynamical systems described by ordinary differential equations, and automating the tuning of the GRL hyperparameter.